technoblogy/ulisp-arm/README.md

 # ulisp-arm
-A version of the Lisp programming language for boards based on the ARM processor:
+A version of the Lisp programming language for boards based on the ARM processor, including:

 * Arduino Zero and MKRZero.
 * Arduino Uno R4 Minima and WiFi.